IcySon55/3DLandMSBTeditor/README.md

 * Animal Crossing: New Leaf - Supported.
 * Tokyo Mirage Sessions #FE - Supported.
 * Others may be supported, need feedback.

+### XMSBT Translation Tools
+* This is the MSBT translator's dream feature!
+This format allows translators to work together and collaborate on the same file(s) without losing any work due to files being overwritten or files being impossible to merge easily.
+* Export an open MSBT file to the human readable XMSBT (XML) format.
+* Import XMSBT files into an open MSBT file.
+Text is imported by matching the label names.
+Names that do not match are not imported.
+* I plan to add batch functionality for XMSBT in a later version.

 ### Other Features
 * Find - I've added the ability to search for strings in the file making translation that much easier.